MariaEgbuna/Road-Accidents/README.md

-# Understanding Road Accidents
+# Understanding Road Accidents in the UK

-## Overview
+## General Overview

-This project analyzes a **road accidents dataset** using Python, with a focus on uncovering trends, patterns, and relationships between accident severity, environmental conditions, time factors, and road characteristics.

-## Univariate Analysis

-Univariate analysis explores individual variables to understand their distribution and basic statistics.

 ### Key Findings